root-project/web/manual/tmva/index.md

 ### Training examples

-- {% include tutorial name="TMVAClassification" %} Provides examples for the training and testing of TMVA classifiers.
+- {% include tutorial name="TMVAClassification" %} provides examples for the training and testing of TMVA classifiers.

-- {% include tutorial name="TMVAMulticlass" %} Provides an example for the training and testing of a TMVA multi-class classification.
+- {% include tutorial name="TMVAMulticlass" %} provides an example for the training and testing of a TMVA multi-class classification.

-- {% include tutorial name="TMVARegression" %} Provides examples for the training and testing of TMVA classifiers.
+- {% include tutorial name="TMVARegression" %} provides examples for the training and testing of TMVA classifiers.

 ### Application examples

-- {% include tutorial name="TMVAClassificationApplication" %} Provides an example on how to use the trained classifiers within an analysis module.
+- {% include tutorial name="TMVAClassificationApplication" %} provides an example on how to use the trained classifiers within an analysis module.

-- {% include tutorial name="TMVAMulticlassApplication" %} Provides an example on how to use the trained multi-class classifiers within an analysis module.
+- {% include tutorial name="TMVAMulticlassApplication" %} provides an example on how to use the trained multi-class classifiers within an analysis module.

-- {% include tutorial name="TMVARegressionApplication" %} Provides an example on how to use the trained regression MVAs within an analysis module.
+- {% include tutorial name="TMVARegressionApplication" %} provides an example on how to use the trained regression MVAs within an analysis module.

 _**Example**_